jaredboynton/postman-saml-auth-router/README.md

 ```bash
 security find-certificate -c "identity.getpostman.com" -p > ssl/cert.pem
 ```

+**For Enterprise CA Configuration**: Instead of using self-signed certificates, generate a CSR for `identity.getpostman.com`, submit to your enterprise CA (Microsoft ADCS, Venafi, etc.), and deploy the resulting certificate chain via MDM.
+The daemon automatically uses certificates in `ssl/cert.pem` and `ssl/key.pem`.
+Most enterprises will deploy these via certificate profiles that install directly to the system keystore, eliminating browser warnings and ensuring proper chain validation.

 ### Platform-Specific Deployment
 Only two potential configs necessary (three if you count linux).
 No network configs, no network admins; the same team deploying the Purple App does this too.